 The KSUSM Contract has three sections: Reading List, Plagiarism Policy, and Ethics Statement.
 Please review these carefully, as they protect both your credibility and ours.
 Violation of these policies is also grounds for your termination so it is in your best interest to understand them.
 If you have questions, don’t hesitate to talk to your editor, manager, or advisers.

 As a KSUSM staff member you should be familiar with the policies and codes governing your organization.
 The materials you should review depend on the group(s) you are employed by:

 - Your organization's constitution (contact your editor or GM)

 - The Associated College Press Code of Ethics

 Owl Radio Applicants:

 II - Plagiarism Policy

-the person who created the work.
+created the work.

 In terms of the law, if the plagiarized work is then published in a KSU Student Media publication or broadcast, that is called copyright infringement.
-These rules apply to staff of the newsroom, production, and advertising, as well as Sting Magazine, Share Art & Literary, and Owl Radio.
+These rules apply to staff of the newsroom, production, and advertising, as well as Peak Magazine, Share Art & Literary, and Owl Radio.